novutec/WhoisDaemon/README.md

-Novutec Whois Daemon
+Novutec WhoisDaemon
 ====================

-Novutec Whois Daemon is a implementation of the RESTful Web Service for Domain Name Registration Data DRAFT.
+Novutec WhoisDaemon is a implementation of the RESTful Web Service for Domain Name Registration Data DRAFT.

 See: http://tools.ietf.org/html/draft-sheng-weirds-icann-rws-dnrd-01